Interceptor-robot/interceptor-robot.github.io/content/index.md

 5. Perform steps 2-3 fast enough to intercept the ball before it rolls off.

 # Trade-offs
-- Vision system: We had to choose between making our position prediction fast versus making it accurate.
-We chose accuracy because our design criteria because any noise in the position data will make velocity data even noisier.
-For this reason we chose to use a Kinect with point cloud data and process images at medium resolution, compared to faster solution like using a non-depth camera or sampling at lower resolution.
+- **Vision system**: We had to choose between making our position prediction fast versus making it accurate.
+We chose accuracy because any noise in the position data will make velocity data even noisier.
+So we chose to use a Kinect with point cloud data and process images at medium resolution, compared to faster solution like using a non-depth camera or sampling at lower resolution.
-- Kalman filter: There’s an inherent tradeoff between exactly following input data and relying on the predicted state.
+- **Kalman filter**: There’s an inherent tradeoff between exactly following input data and relying on the predicted state.
 We tuned the filter to closely fit the input data with a small amount of estimation since the ball movements can be erratic.
-- Flexibility of motion planning: We chose to use the ROS MoveIt package to do motion planning for our arm.
+- **Flexibility of motion planning**: We chose to use the ROS MoveIt package to do motion planning for our arm.
 The package is flexible enough that it allows us to intercept the ball no matter what the height of the table is and also avoid hitting the table.
 However, MoveIt is slow and we considered replacing it with a custom solution like other teams have done.
 We evaluated using a hashmap to find joint positions, but this approach does not simultaneously meet our flexibility and obstacle avoidance requirements.

 # Implementation